A dark-haired woman is sitting at a table while browsing on a laptop.

 To increase the chance of approval for future credit cards or loans, it's important to have a good understanding of your financial situation.
 This is why reviewing your rejection letter (and your free credit report) is so beneficial.

-Additionally, choosing the right credit card before applying is important, as some cards have more demanding requirements than others.
-If you can’t get a student credit card, think about ways to build your credit history.
+Additionally, choosing the right credit card before applying is important, as some cards have more demanding eligibility requirements than others.
+If you can’t get a student card, think about ways to begin improving or building your credit profile.
 A great start is making sure you pay all your bills promptly or use a secured card in a responsible manner.

 Did you know?